billp/TermiNetwork/README.md

 }
 ```

-You construct the request to add a new Todo with title "Go shopping." like this:
+To construct a request which adds a new todo using a REST API, do the following:

 ```swift
 let params = ["title": "Go shopping."]